 Permits are required for many types of work that you may need or want to have done on your property.
 This information doesn't cover everything.
 If you have permitting questions, please contact the Permitting General Information phone number.

 Work that requires a residential building permit

-- Build a one or two family dwelling
+- Build a one- or two-family home

-- Build, demolish or add a room, garage, shed, or other enclosed structure attached to a house
+- Build, demolish or add a room, garage, shed or other enclosed structure attached to a house

-- Build, demolish or move any structure that is more than 200 square feet in area or having a wall height of more than 10 feet high measured from the finished floor level to the top of the top plate
+- Build, demolish or move any structure that is more than 200 square feet in area or has a wall height of more than 10 feet high measured from the finished floor level to the top of the top plate

 - Enclose a patio cover, porch or carport